dthomas601/fuzzing_tutorial/1_Vulnerabilities/README.md

 }
 ```

-This example is admittedly trivial and does not depict the problem in a natural way.
-In many cases this happens when you have more than one pointer to the same memory location.
+This example is admittedly trivial and does not naturally depict the problem.
+In many cases, this happens when you have more than one pointer to the same memory location.
 When this memory location is freed multiple times, this can lead to undefined behavior.

 #### Heap Overflows